Hans Aasnæs

+Hans Aasnæs, OBE (15 December 1902 – 4 July 1965) was a Norwegian lawyer and army officer, and international sport shooter.

+A member of the Norwegian Army during the Second World War, Aasnæs fought against Nazi Germany during the Norwegian Campaign, eventually as battalion commander, until May 1940.
+Joining the exiled Norwegian forces in the United Kingdom in 1941, he served as chief of staff of the Norwegian Brigade in Scotland in 1944.
+He was awarded the Norwegian Haakon VII 70th Anniversary Medal, and was made an Officer of the Order of the British Empire.

+A sport shooter, he participated in numerous national and international shooting championships, winning a total of 29 national titles in various shooting disciplines, and was awarded the kongepokal trophy six times.
+He competed in five Olympic Games between 1936 and 1960, with a 5th place in trap at the 1960 Summer Olympics in Rome as best result.
+He won a world champion title in individual 100 metre running deer double shot event in 1947, and won several world championship medals during his career.

 Personal life

-Aasnæs was born in the municipality of Sande in Vestfold, the son of farmers Hans Alfred Aasnæs and Anna Kristine Freberg.
+Aasnæs was born in Sande Municipality in Vestfold, the son of farmers Hans Alfred Aasnæs and Anna Kristine Freberg.
 On 2 May 1928, he married Kristiania-born Eleanor Chambers Poulsson, with whom he had one child before she died in 1933.
 In 1936 he married Astrid With, with whom he had two children.
 Through her, Hans Aasnæs was a brother-in-law of wartime resistance member and engineer Bror With.
 He was also a cousin of fellow Olympic sport shooter Håkon Aasnæs.
 Hans Aasnæs died in Oslo in 1965.

 Career

 Early civilian and military career

 Aasnæs graduated from the upper section of the Norwegian Military Academy in 1923, joining the 1st Division with the rank of first lieutenant.
 He served with the 14th Infantry Regiment, before transferring to the 1st Infantry Regiment in 1924.
 Having taken a course as an aviation scout at Kjeller Airport in 1925, he was transferred to the reserves in 1930.

 In civilian life, Aasnæs achieved his examen artium academic certification in 1920, and graduated with a cand.jur. law degree in 1925, which qualified him for work in the superior courts in 1927.
 After further studies in England, France and Denmark from 1926 to 1927, he was employed as an office manager at the cooperative insurance agency "Felleskontoret for Brandforsikring".